ATV Trouble Shooting

-- Is the gas line kinked – not allowing gas to the carburator (show picture).
+- Is the gas line kinked – not allowing gas to the carburetor (show picture).
 Make sure the gas line going between the carburetor and gas tank is not bent at a sharp angle, thus not allowing gas to flow freely to the carburetor.

 - Is your unit flooded with gasoline.
 Did you give it too much gasoline by pumping the throttle.
 If so, you will need to wait 20 minutes before restarting.

 - For handle bar choke units only: On units with the choke on the handle bar there is a petcock, which is a gas shutoff valve on the bottom of the carburetor.
 Make sure this Petcock is in the position of straight up and down which is open and allows the gas to get into the carburetor and engine.
 Some units we receive with the Petcock in a position of off which is horizontal.

 - Use a can of STARTER FLUID (available everywhere) to squirt some gas into the air filter.
 Of course the air filter is the black or silver piece that allows air into the carburetor.
 The air filter is mounted on the side of the carburetor.
 Other people remove the spark plug and squirt starter fluid into the spark plug hole.
 Use only one spray= If you spray too much you can damage the rings in the piston = no compression and you must change the rings in the piston= BIG PROBLEM.

 - MOST COMMON PROBLEM= Discharged battery may be your problem.
 Take your battery to your local Auto Zone.
 They will test and recharge it for you.
 IF you leave your mini ATV parked and unused for over 3-4 days, then you could have a dead battery.
 You must always disconnect the fuse after turning off your ATV ignition switch to prevent dead battery problems.
 To charge the battery, it is best to only use a 2-5 mAmp trickle charger.
 The battery is 12 volts on the mini ATV.